Kobi-Blade/UE_Modding/BasicModding/UAssetGUI.md

 Make sure you save, so UAssetGUI can generate the updated `.uasset` and `.uexp` files.

-Once done, simply pack using UnrealPak.
+Once done, simply pack using UnrealPak, repak, or retoc, depending on your needs.